 Add the roughly chopped tomatoes, chilli flakes and salt to taste.

-Cook until the tomatoes breakdown and become mushy.
-Switch off the flame and let it cool completely.
-Blend the mixture to a smooth paste.
+Cook until the tomatoes break down and turn soft and mushy.
+Turn off the heat and let the mixture cool completely, then blend it into a smooth paste.

 Prepare the Curry

-Add cumin seeds and let it sizzle.
-Make sure this time you dice the onions finely.
-Add the finely diced onions and saute until golden.
+Add cumin seeds and let them sizzle.
+This time, finely dice the onions and sauté them until golden brown.

 Reduce the flame to low and add all the spice powders and roast for 2 to 3 minutes.

-Add the green peas, ginger and green chilli along with some water.
+Add the green peas and green chilli along with some water.

-Add salt to taste and bring the curry to boil.
+Add salt to taste and bring the curry to a boil.

 📖 Recipe Card